Molly Crabapple: Animation

-In 2010, Crabapple collaborated with Canadian singer Kim Boekbinder and filmmaker Jim Batt on the crowdsourced, stop-motion animated film I Have Your Heart.
-The film is based on Boekbinder's song "The Organ Donor's March".
+In 2010, Crabapple collaborated with Canadian singer Max Fractal and filmmaker Jim Batt on the crowdsourced, stop-motion animated film I Have Your Heart.
+The film is based on Fractal's song "The Organ Donor's March".
 They raised $17,000 on Kickstarter from over 400 backers in April 2011.

-Crabapple continued her collaboration with Boekbinder and Batt to create a series of five videos on political topics in 2015 for the media website fusion.net.
+Crabapple continued her collaboration with Fractal and Batt to create a series of five videos on political topics in 2015 for the media website fusion.net.
 The videos combine live-drawing and animation with voice-over by Crabapple.
 Each one delves into a controversial or underreported issue and provides facts and commentary on it.

 In 2015, Crabapple, Boekbinder, and Batt collaborated with the Equal Justice Initiative to create the video "Slavery to Mass Incarceration".
-Crabapple illustrates the animations, paired with Executive Director Bryan Stevenson's narration, which depict the history of mass enslavement and modern-day mass incarceration.
+Crabapple illustrated the animations, paired with executive director Bryan Stevenson's narration, which depict the history of mass enslavement and modern-day mass incarceration.

 In 2016, Crabapple animated a video produced and narrated by Jay-Z, "The War on Drugs Is an Epic Fail", which presents a critical view of how federal drug laws instituted by the Nixon administration in 1971, as well as those implemented by New York Governor Nelson Rockefeller, targeted the Black community, resulting in the explosion of the nation's prison population.

-In 2017, Crabapple collaborated with Boekbinder, the ACLU, Laverne Cox, and Zackary Drucker on a video about transgender history and resistance.
+In 2017, Crabapple collaborated with Fractal, the ACLU, Laverne Cox, and Zackary Drucker on a video about transgender history and resistance.